maomaohpp/coccl-dev/tests/coccl-tests/README.md

   * `-N,--run_cycles <cycle count>` run & print each cycle.
 Default : 1; 0=infinite.
   * `-a,--average <0/1/2/3>` Report performance as an average across all ranks (MPI=1 only). <0=Rank0,1=Avg,2=Min,3=Max>.
 Default : 1.
 * Test operation
-  * `-p,--parallel_init <0/1>` use threads to initialize CoCCL in parallel.
+  * `-p,--parallel_init <0/1>` use threads to initialize COCCL in parallel.
 Default : 0.
   * `-c,--check <check iteration count>` perform count iterations, checking correctness of results on each iteration.
 This can be quite slow on large numbers of GPUs.
 Default : 1.
-  * `-z,--blocking <0/1>` Make CoCCL collective blocking, i.e. have CPUs wait and sync after each collective.
+  * `-z,--blocking <0/1>` Make COCCL collective blocking, i.e. have CPUs wait and sync after each collective.
 Default : 0.
   * `-G,--cudagraph <num graph launches>` Capture iterations as a CUDA graph and then replay specified number of times.
 Default : 0.
   * `-C,--report_cputime <0/1>]` Report CPU time instead of latency.
 Default : 0.
   * `-R,--local_register <1/0>` enable local buffer registration on send/recv buffers.
 Default : 0.